mrtoadie/dotfiles/README.md

-# Linux configs
+# Welcome to my dotfiles!
-DOT files for Linux
+Some DOT files for Linux
 ## Customizing & Theming
 ### conky
 * [conky](conky)